VernierST/godirect-examples/python/vpython_examples/readme.md

 `gdx.vp_graph()` function within your data collection loop.
 - The argument for this function is measurements[]: A 1D list of sensor readings.
 Simply use the 1D list of data that is returned from `measurements = gdx.read()`.
 - Make sure that graph=True in the vernier_canvas() function.
-- Note that the graph will show up to 3 plots.

 ## Troubleshooting
 - If you are familiar with github, you could search the issues or post a question at: https://github.com/VernierST/godirect-examples/issues